Parent page: Installation, Licensing & Management

 Specify the use of basic authentication using proxy settings, as part of advanced options for the install.

-With the EULA read, continue with the install by checking the I accept the agreement box then click the Next button.
+After reading the EULA, continue with the install by checking the I accept the agreement box then click Next.

-If you already have Altium Designer installed, and are running the installer for a subsequent point release within the same version stream (e.g., installing Altium Designer 22.0.x, and Altium Designer 22.0.x-1 is already installed), an additional page of the Altium Designer Installer wizard will be available – Installation Mode.
-This page gives you the choice of either updating an existing version instance of Altium Designer or installing it as a separate new version instance.
+If you already have Altium NEXUS installed and are running the installer for a subsequent point release within the same version stream (e.g., installing Altium NEXUS 5.0.x, and Altium NEXUS 5.0.x-1 is already installed), an additional page of the Altium NEXUS Installer wizard will be available – Installation Mode.
+This page gives you the choice of either updating an existing version instance of Altium NEXUS or installing it as a separate new version instance.
 Choose the New installation option to maintain separate version instances of the software on the same computer.
 Alternatively, choose the Update existing version option, then use the drop-down field to select the specific instance of the software you wish to update.

-If you already have a previous installation of Altium Designer within the same version stream, you can choose to update that version.
+If you already have a previous installation of Altium NEXUS within the same version stream, you can choose to update that version.

 Or install as a separate unique instance.

-With your choice of installation mode made, click Next to proceed.
+After making your choice of installation mode, click Next to proceed.

 You will now be presented with an Account Log In pop-up window.
 This means logging in to your Altium Account – to which your valid license is associated – using your AltiumLive Credentials, linked Google® or Facebook® account, or your organization's Single Sing-On (SSO) authentication system.
 The reason for this is two-fold: